uduvudu/uduvudu/doc/matcher.md

     Tells where in the page the template should be rendered.
 Higher values are a higher priority.
   * (optional)templateVariable

+    The name of the extracted variable.
+If there is no
   * (optional)resourcePosition

 ## combineMatcher
+To group different values together on a logical level, and to be able to reuse the same templates we can use the combine matcher.
+It takes multiple matchers and puts them together.

+`{matcherName: "person_name", templateId: "person_name", combineIds: ['lastName','firstName'], order: 10000000 }`
+  * combineIds

+    Specifies which matcher output is combine together.
+  * matcherName
+  * predicate
+  * templateId
+  * order
+  * (optional)templateVariable

 ## linkMatcher
 The different single or combined predicates can be connected to other groups by the help of the link matcher.
 Like this a matched structure is able to be combined using multiple levels of a tree.